jfm-so/piWallet/README.md

 piWallet
 ========

-piWallet is a secure opensource online altcoin wallet that works with practically any altcoin.
+piWallet is a secure opensource online altcoin wallet that works with practically any altcoin. piWallet uses PHP, mySQL, JavaScript and Bootstrap.

 Setup: https://github.com/johnathanmartin/piWallet/wiki

 Bitcoin Talk: https://bitcointalk.org/index.php?topic=911212

+Please be cautious when paying others to install piWallet for you, I'd be willing to install for a negotiable fee.
+Please send me an email. jmartin@fitbobcat.com

 Whats New:

+- Manual User Reserve

 - QR Codes use a local generation URL

 - Multilanguage support for over 90% of text - Currently supported languages include English, Greek, Mandarin, Hindi, Italian, Portuguese, Spanish, and Tagalog.